-A targeted resume is the first thing to grab the buyer, or in this case the recruiter’s or school principal’s attention.
-Just as the packaging of a product attracts the attention of the shopper, your resume must catch the attention of the recruiter.
+A targeted resume is the first thing to grab the buyer, or in this case, the recruiter’s or school principal’s attention.
+Just as the packaging of a product attracts the shopper’s attention, your resume must catch the recruiter’s attention.
 Use an attention-grabbing resume format and add relevant, keyword-rich content to target the desired position.

-When you are writing your resume, you are doing it to market yourself to a prospective school, school district, or higher education institute.
+When you are writing your resume, you will market yourself to a prospective school, school district, or higher education institute.

 For this reason, you need to compose your resume in a manner that presents you in the best possible light.

 What to Include in Your Resume

 • Career objective – the title of the position you are targeting

 What is the Purpose of the Resume in the Recruiting Process?